francescopapaleo/classifiers/README.md

 ## Fundamentals of Machine Learning

 The folder [fundamentals](./fundamentals) contains notebooks to learn the fundamentals of machine learning starting from linear algebra with NumPy and ending with neural networks basic blocks.

+## Feature Extractors

+The folder [feature_extractors](./feature_extractors) contains notebooks to learn how to extract features from audio files.